andrewcbancroft/datadaylife-blog/_posts/2018-02-05-predictive-analytics-vs-machine-learning-whats-the-difference.md

 There's a strong temptation to equate "predictive analytics" and "machine learning".
 It's not uncommon to throw the terms around interchangeably, which signals that the two are strongly related.

-But is there a *difference* that sometimes gets lost when we substitute one term for the other?
+BUT.
+Is there a *difference* that sometimes gets lost when we substitute one term for the other?
 If there *is* a difference, is it important to distinguish?

 ## Predictive Analytics: A Method for Analysis
 In [Breaking Down Data Analysis vs Data Analytics: A Look at the Suffix](https://www.dataday.life/data-analysis-vs-data-analytics-examining-suffix/), I reasoned that analytics essentially "denotes the body of facts… the knowledge about… the principles for: analysis.
 Analytics is about methodology.
 It’s about the approach to performing analysis.
-It’s the science of analysis."
+It’s the *science* of analysis."

 In [What Types of Data Analysis Are There?](https://www.dataday.life/what-types-of-data-analysis-are-there/), I noted that predictive *analysis* is what you're doing when you analyze data in a way that can produce predictions of measurements for specific "units" within a population (as opposed to inferential analysis where the measurement predictions are made for the population as a whole).